 B. ... cigarette smoking may be habit forming.

-C. ... chemical dependency upon smoking nicotine is a mental illness and disease that is as real and permanent as alcoholism.
+C. ... chemical dependency upon smoking nicotine is a mental illness that is as real and permanent as alcoholism.

 Correct Answer: C - Full acceptance that nicotine dependency is a disease that cannot be cured helps protect quitters against relapse.
 It teaches us that, for the balance of life, one will always be too many and a thousand never enough.
 As with the alcoholic being unable to have just one sip, dependency acceptance also helps simplify the rules to comfortably living the remainder of life nicotine-free.
 In fact, there is really only one rule ... no nicotine just one hour, challenge and day at a time!